Matilda Evans: Personal life

 Charity, compassion, and a love of children were the hallmarks of Dr. Evans' career; she charged only nominal fees.
 She rode bicycles, horses and buggies to visit the sick who were unable to go to her surgery for any reason.
 She provided for school physical examinations and immunizations, which in turn saved the lives of countless young children, and in 1930, operated a clinic that was free for African-American children who needed medical treatment and vaccinations.
 Incredibly, Evans also found the time to raise 11 children who needed a home.
 Many of the children she became a mother to were children who were left at her practice, but she also brought up five children from relatives who were deceased.
 She taught the children respect, cleanliness, and manners, and provided them all with the opportunity for a college education that she also had.
 People, young and old, enjoyed the facilities that she shared at a recreational center which she had built on her 20-acre farm.
 Evans loved to swim, dance, knit and play the piano.
 Richland Memorial Hospital in Columbia has named an award in her honor which is truly deserving of the name and legacy she left behind.
-Evans ran her own farm like the one she grew up on and founded a weekly newspaper, The Negro Health Journal of South Carolina, and offered a program of recreational activities for underprivileged boys.
+Evans ran her own farm like the one she grew up on and founded a weekly newspaper, The Negro Health Journal of South Carolina.
+She also offered a program of recreational activities for underprivileged boys.
 Evans never married.
 At the age of 69, on November 17, 1935, Matilda Arabella Evans died in Columbia, South Carolina.